OfficeForProductSafetyAndStandards/product-safety-database/README.md

 You will need to have Redis, PostgreSQL and Elasticsearch running, either locally or via Docker as detailed above.

 Copy the file in the `psd-web` directory called `.env.development.example` to `.env.development`, and modify as appropriate.
+You will need to set `KEYCLOAK_CLIENT_SECRET` value corresponding to `KEYCLOAK_CLIENT_ID` value.
+The client secret is accessible through the Keycloak admin console.

 See the [accounts section](#accounts) below for information on how to obtain some of the optional variables.